Kannada cinema: 2020-21

+2022-25

 Taledanda (2022) was selected for London International Film Festival.
 Koli Esru was selected for screening at New York Indian Film Festival (2022).
 Shivamma was selected for Marche du Film (2022) - the business counterpart of the Cannes Film Festival.
 It was also screened at the 27th Busan International Film Festival where it won the New Currents Award given to first or second feature film of a new Asian director.
 It also won the Young Jury Award at the 44th edition of the Three Continents Festival.
 It was also selected for screening at the US and Australian film festivals in 2023.
 Man Of The Match (2022), produced by Puneeth Rajkumar, was selected for screening at the 14th New York City Independent Film Festival in the foreign film category.
 In 2022, Shuddhi (2017) and Bell Bottom (2019) premiered at the Indian Film Week in Japan.
 Vagachi Pani was selected for the co-production market at the film festival in Busan.
 Thayi Kastur Gandhi was screened at LA Film Festival and it won the Best Editor award at the Dallas International Film Festival.
+Hadinelentu was screened at the Jiseok section of the Busan International Film Festival (2022).

+1888 was screened at several International film festivals across the world.
+The 2012 movie Edegarike was screened at the Indo-French International Film Festival in 2023.
+Kantara, Koli Esru and Hadinelentu were nominated in various categories at the 14th edition of Indian Film Festival of Melbourne(IFFM) - 2023.
+Devara Kanasu was screened at around 30 film festivals, including an entry to participate in the panel screening and final selection of the Cannes Film Festival.
+Brahma Kamala won several awards and accolades at various film festivals including the Eediplay International Film Festival in France, Wonderland International Film Festival in Sydney, Old Monk International Film Festival in Nepal and the Indo-Singapore Film Festival.
+Shivamma won the Grand Prix Award at the 17th Andrei Tarkovsky Zerkalo International Film Festival, Ivanovo (2023).
+Hadinelentu and Koli Esru won awards at the Ottawa Indian Film Festival Awards 2023.
+Koli Esru also premiered at the Indo-German Film Week.
+Naanu Kusuma won award at the Gange Sur Garonne International Film Festival (2023) in France.
+Chinnara Chandra was selected for Ahmedabad International Children Film Festival and Melbourne International Film Festival.
+Kantara won the Special Jury Award, also known as the Silver Peacock Award - at the 54th International Film Festival of India (2023) - making it the first Kannada movie to win that award.
+Mrityorma won four awards at the 6th Moonwhite Films International Film Festival.
+Timmana Mottegalu was screened at the 29th Kolkata International Film Festival.
+Tharini was selected for screening at the Rajasthan International Film Festival.